 What is Biscuit Gravy Made Of?

 Regular (i.e., not low carb) biscuit gravy is made of browned sausage, all-purpose flour, milk, and seasonings.
-My low carb biscuit gravy is made from browned sausage, chicken broth, heavy cream, and cream cheese.
+This low carb biscuit gravy is made from browned sausage, chicken broth, heavy cream, and cream cheese.

 How Do You Thicken Sausage Gravy?